thadguidry/wikidata-entity-linker/README.md

 # Wikidata Entity Linker Extension

-An extension that creates web links for matching inner HTML text based on a regex format of \sQ\\d+ which is the format of a Wikidata Entity ID.
+An extension that creates web links for matching inner HTML text based on a regex format of `Q\d+` which is the format of a Wikidata Entity ID.

 ## How to Install